braedynl/CSE231-020-SS20/FAQ.md

 #### There's something on the repository that I think should be [added/moved/removed].
 Can you do anything about it?

 Yes!
 I'd be happy to, as long as it's within the realm of possibility and I think it'd be a good change.
-Please email me (letting4@msu.edu) about it.
+Please email [me](mailto:letting4@msu.edu) about it.

 ## Spyder